 4. Accurate Measurements are Key

 Your method of measurement depends on the type of door you’re installing.
+Download our Measuring Guide to see the best way to measure your opening.
 Before you get started, apply masking tape to make it easy to see your markings.
 Then carefully follow your door’s specific installation guidelines.

 5. Know Shower Wall Conditions